loco-rs/loco/docs/8_workers.md

 ## Adding a worker

 Adding a worker meaning coding the background job logic to take the _arguments_ and perform a job.
-We also need to let `rustyrails` know about it and register it into the global job processor.
+We also need to let `loco` know about it and register it into the global job processor.

 Add a worker to `workers/`: